 - Don’t work with more than two or three recruiters at a time.
 MedComms is a small world and you don’t want to double up.

 - The right recruiter will make you feel at ease, demonstrate commitment to you and confidence in your abilities, plus take time to listen to you.

-- The recruiter knows what his or her clients want, so be prepared to listen to their advice on your CV.
+- The recruiter knows what his or her clients want, so it’s well worth asking for their advice on your CV.

-- Ask for advice on interview technique.
-Your recruiter will know his or her clients well, so you can get specific advice about the people who will interview you, as well as just general tips.
+- Insider info on interview technique.
+Your recruiter will know his or her clients well, so you can get specific advice about the people who will interview you, as well as general tips.

 If you would further elaboration on any of these points or to get an expert eye over your CV, please don’t hesitate to contact Julia Walton at Media Contacts on 020 7359 8244 or email: Julia.firstname.lastname@example.org